ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 |  |  +---w incident-no*   incident-ref
 ~~~~
 After an incident is generated, updated, or cleared, the operator
-needs to confirm the incident to ensure that the client knows the incident.
+confirms the incident to ensure that the client knows the incident.

 In some scenarios where automatic diagnosis and resolution are supported, the
 status of an incident may be updated multiple times or even automatically